bunthangchen/CKA/Lesson28/README.md

 # Kubernetes - Learning Ingress

-Guide to deploy a hello world application in a pod, create a service for it and expose it to external world using Ingress.
+Guide to deploy a nginx application in a pod, create a service for it and expose it to external world using Ingress.

 ## How to install ingress controller